Kingfisher First Nation: History

 In 1808 the Hudson's Bay Company established an outpost at Big Beaver House, located approximately 12 kilometres southwest of the present Kingfisher Lake reserve.
 Big Beaver House was frequented by Kingfisher Lake people for trading fur, community activity and freight hauling employment.

 In 1929 to 1930, the leaders of Kingfisher Lake First Nation were required to gather at Big Trout Lake to participate in the signing of the adhesion to Treaty 9.
 As the result, Kingfisher Lake was considered a part of Big Trout Lake Band.

 In 1947, Ontario enacted the Trapline Registration and Fee Program, which eventually forced the Kingfisher Lake people to outline their ancestral hunting areas into trapping boundaries and also to pay for the land use requirements.

 In 1964, the leaders of Kingfisher Lake decided to establish permanent community and to move to the current location of the reserve lands.
 As Kingfisher Lake was already included in the Big Trout Lake Band and so had reserve status, the formality of gaining band status was achieved in 1975.

 In 2011, many of the residents were temporarily housed in Ottawa because of forest fires in the surrounding area.

 Governance

 The officials of Kingfisher First Nation are elected for a two-year term through the Custom Electoral System.
-Their council consists of Chief Lott Sainnawap, Deputy Chief Eddie Mamakwa and three Councillors: Amos Mamakwa, Esther Sakakeep, and Samuel Sturgeon.
+Their council consists of Chief Eddie Mamakwa, Deputy Chief Verna Aganash and four Councillors: Danny Sainnawap, Esther Sakakeep, Matthew Sainnawap, and Samuel Sturgeon.

 The First Nation is part of the Shibogama First Nations Council, a Regional Chiefs Council, and the Nishnawbe Aski Nation, a Tribal Political Organization representing majority of the First Nations in northern Ontario.